 A FSH employee clears the mailbox a minimum of three times per day.
 FSH dispatches a trouble ticket to the appropriate responsible party (e.g. FSH, GTL, or VAC).
-If the inmate experiences a "can't call out" issue we research it to determine the cause and offer resolution as necessary.
+If the immate experiences a "can't call out" issue we research it to determine the cause and offer resolution as necessary.
 Reports are generated for the FSH Account Executive and Support Team, the Facility and any impacted Vendor.
 Report consists of the following fields:

-- 1. Date of Call
+· 1.
+Date of Call 8.
+Problem

-- 2. FSH Employee Name
+2. FSH Employee Name 9.
+Call To Number

-- - 3.
-Mailbox Number
+- 3. Mailbox Number 10.
+Operator Message

-- 4. Inmate Name
+4. Inmate Name 11.
+Trouble Code

-- 5. SID or PIN
+5. SID or PIN 12.
+Status Code

-- 6. Facility
+6. Facility 13.
+Resolution

-- 7. Phone Location
+7. Phone Location 14.
+Date Resolved